 - Microtubules - hollow rods that function primarily to help support and shape the cell.

-- Mitochondria - power producers and the sites of cellular respiration.
+- Mitochondria - cell components that generate energy for the cell and are the sites of cellular respiration.

 - Nucleus - membrane bound structure that contains the cell's hereditary information.

 - Nucleolus - structure within the nucleus that helps in the synthesis of ribosomes.

 - Nucleopore - tiny hole within the nuclear membrane that allows nucleic acids and proteins to move into and out of the nucleus.